Manage real money, in real markets, making real investments.

 How it works

-Note: Management 4470 and 4471 must be taken in sequence (fall > spring) in order to receive credit.
-In the fall semester, students will register in Management 4470.
+Note: FINC 4470 and 4471 must be taken in sequence (Fall > Spring OR Spring > Fall) in order to receive credit.

 Start managing your portfolio today

-Fill out the Student Managed Investment Fund (SMIF) application form to apply.
+If you do not meet the prerequisites listed above, you may fill out the Student Managed Investment Fund (SMIF) application form to be considered for SMIF.